2023-2024

 Component Standardization

-Align design and front-end components, formalize naming conventions, and consolidate variations to reduce duplication and overrides.
+Align design and front-end components, define a semantic token structure, and consolidate variations to reduce duplication and overrides.

 Promoting Internal Adoption